 The bins are hoisted up and the fruit is slowly, gently tipped out over a sorting table.
 The fruit is then sorted by hand by a crew of six to eight to remove any unripe or undesirable berries, bunches or leaves.
 The remaining fruit is then moved down the table into the de-stemmer and then directly into various small fermenters.

-To learn about our Winemaking Technique, visit the WINE section.
+To learn about our Winemaking Technique, go here.